DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-07-experimental-map.md

 ---
 title: Results on a map – Full screen
-description: First pass at showing courses on a full screen map.
+description: First pass at showing courses on a full screen map
 date: 2018-10-07
 screenshots:
   items: